ChrisTheBaron/uncommitted/README.md

 # uncommitted

-> A simple library to show git repositories that have uncommitted changes.
+> A simple command line script to show git repositories that have uncommitted changes.

 ## Install